remla24-team8/model-training/README.md

 ```

 This updates the requirements.txt with new locked dependencies based on the updated `pyproject.toml`.
 If you run `uv pip sync requirements.txt` again this will then update your installation.

+### Download Data
+We use the phishing detection dataset from Aravindh Annamalai on Kaggle (https://www.kaggle.com/datasets/aravindhannamalai/dl-dataset).

+ You can either download the dataset directly from the website or use `python src/download_data.py`.
+For the second method you will need your Kaggle API token, follow this tutorial (https://ravi-chan.medium.com/how-to-download-any-data-set-from-kaggle-7e2adc152d7f).

+### Get Data
+After having downloaded the data from Kaggle, the following files (`test.txt`, `train.txt` and `val.txt`)  will be stored in the `dl-dataset\DL Dataset\` folder.
+By running `python src/get_data.py` the data will be stored in `csv_files\test_data.csv`, `csv_files\train_data.csv` and `csv_files\val_data.csv`.

+### Process Data
+The text data must also be tokenized and the labels must be encoded, this is done by running inside your environment `python src/process_data.py`.
+It takes the data stored in the csv files and saves the tokenized versions in `csv_files\x_test.csv`, etc. .

+### Train
+Run `python src/train.py` to train the model stored in `src\model.py` and save it to `models/phishing_model.h5`.